MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-61.md

 To prevent the use of unencrypted traffic, PowerShell Remoting on Unix platforms now requires usage of NTLM/Negotiate or HTTPS.

-For more information on these changes, check out [PR #6799](https://github.com/PowerShell/PowerShell/pull/6799).
+For more information on these changes, check out [Issue #6779](https://github.com/PowerShell/PowerShell/issues/6779).

 ### Removed `VisualBasic` as a supported language in Add-Type